AlgoMaster Logo

 Code

-The hash map approach is already O(n) time, but the map can grow to hold all n elements even though we only care about elements within distance k.
-What if we limited our data structure to only hold the k most recent elements?
+The hash map approach runs in O(n) time, but the map can grow to hold all n elements even though only the last k matter.
+The next approach caps the data structure at k elements.

 Approach 3: Sliding Window with Hash Set